 - Other considerations when choosing a dog bed for your growing pup

-When you get a new puppy figuring out their sleeping arrangements can be difficult.
-Find out what the best options for puppy beds are and if you really should let them sleep in your bed with you.
+When you get a new puppy figuring out their sleeping arrangements can seem a little overwhelming.
+Find out the best puppy sleeping tips, options for puppy beds, how to manage those first few nights, and if you really should let them sleep in your bed with you.

 How long do puppies sleep?